nigeldunn/otp/README.md

 - `SERVER_PORT`: Port to listen on (default: 8080)
 - `LOG_LEVEL`: Logging level (default: info)
 - `OTP_LENGTH`: Length of generated OTP codes (default: 6)
-- `OTP_EXPIRY_SECONDS`: Validity period of OTP codes in seconds (default: 30)
+- `OTP_EXPIRY_SECONDS`: Validity period of OTP codes in seconds (default: 30).
+Used OTPs expire in Redis after this duration.
-- `STORAGE_CLEANUP_INTERVAL`: Interval in seconds to clean up expired OTPs (default: 60)
-- `STORAGE_TYPE`: Storage backend to use (options: inmemory, redis; default: inmemory)
-- `REDIS_URL`: Redis connection URL (default: redis://127.0.0.1:6379)
+- `REDIS_URL`: Redis connection URL (default: redis://127.0.0.1:6379).
+This is required for the server to function.

-### Storage Options

-The OTP server supports two storage backends for tracking used OTPs:

-1. **In-Memory Storage** (default)
-   - Simple and fast, but not suitable for horizontal scaling
-   - OTPs are stored in memory and not shared between instances
-   - Good for development or single-instance deployments

-2. **Redis Storage**
-   - Recommended for production and multi-instance deployments
-   - OTPs are stored in Redis and shared between all instances
-   - Provides true "one-time" behavior in a distributed environment
-   - Automatically handles expiration of used OTPs

-When deploying with Kubernetes, the Helm chart includes a Redis instance by default.

 ## API Endpoints